Effective bounds on characterising slopes for all knots: Preliminaries

 We write $P(J)$ for the satellite knot with pattern $P$ and non-trivial companion knot $J$.
 The pattern $P$ can be described as a 2-component link $Q \cup U$, where $U$ is the unknot and $Q$ is a knot inside the solid torus $\sphere_U$ which is neither its core nor a local knot.
-The satellite knot $P(J)$ is obtained by \emph{splicing} $U$ with $J$: the exterior of $P(J)$ is the \emph{splice} of $\sphere_P$ and $\sphere_J$ along $\partial \nu (U)$ and $\partial \nu (J)$, i.e. the meridian $\mu_U$ and longitude $\lambda_U$ of $U$ are identified with the longitude $\lambda_J$ and meridian $\mu_J$ of $J$, respectively.
+The satellite knot $P(J)$ is obtained by \emph{splicing} $U$ with $J$; the exterior of $P(J)$ is the \emph{splice} of $\sphere_P$ and $\sphere_J$ along $\partial \nu (U)$ and $\partial \nu (J)$, i.e. the meridian $\mu_U$ and longitude $\lambda_U$ of $U$ are identified with the longitude $\lambda_J$ and meridian $\mu_J$ of $J$, respectively.

 The \emph{winding number} of the pattern $P = Q \cup U$ is the absolute value of the algebraic intersection number between $Q$ and an essential disc in the solid torus $\sphere_U$.
-If $Q$ happens to be unknotted, then we can swap the components of $P$ via an isotopy and observe that the definition of the winding number respects this exchange for homological reasons.
+If $Q$ happens to be unknotted, then we say that $P$ is an \textit{unknotted pattern}.
+In this case, we can swap the components of $P$ via an isotopy and observe that the definition of the winding number respects this exchange for homological reasons.
 If a pattern $P = Q \cup U$ is such that $Q$ intersects an essential disc in $\sphere_U$ geometrically once, then $P$ is called a \emph{composing pattern} and $P(J)$ is precisely the \emph{composite knot} $Q \# J$ (also called the \emph{connected sum} of $Q$ and $J$).
-If a pattern $P = Q \cup U$ is such that $Q$ is isotopic to a torus knot on $\partial \mathbb{S}^3_U$, then $P$ is a \emph{cable pattern} or \emph{cable link} and $P(J)$ is a \emph{cable knot}.
+If a pattern $P = Q \cup U$ is such that $Q$ is isotopic in $\mathbb{S}^3_U$ to a torus knot, then $P$ is a \emph{cable pattern} or \emph{cable link} and $P(J)$ is a \emph{cable knot}.